These days AI is all over the IT place. But how does it work? And how can you create Artificial Intelligence yourself?

-Humans have thought about bringing things to life already since ancient times.
-With the invention of computers the idea of thinking machines began to take shape.
+Humans have thought about bringing things to life since ancient times.
+But especially with the invention of computers the idea of thinking machines began to take shape.

 The term Artificial Intelligence was first referenced in 1956 at a conference at Dartmouth College.